harbik/colorimetry/pkg/README.md

 # Overview
 The Colorimetry Library is a library for color calculations in illumination and engineering projects.
-It is written in Rust but provides WebAssembly JavaScript/WebAssembly interface as well, as published here.
+It can be used for Rust projects and provides JavaScript/WebAssembly interfaces.
 The algorithms implemented try to follow the recommendations of the International Commission on Illumination, the International Color Consortium, the Illumination Engineering Society, and many others.

 Here is a brief overview of the main objects in this library, with some introductory examples for use in Rust, Deno/TypeScript, and Web Applications.
+For detailed documentation, check either [crates.io](https://crates.io/crates/colorimetry) for Rust or [jsr.io](https://jsr.io/@harbik/colorimetry) for use in JavaScript Runtime applications.

-# Use in Deno
+# Use in Rust applications

 To use this library in Rust applications, run the command:
  ```bash